Table of Contents

 Best Automatic Cat Feeders (Alternatives to Cat Feeders with Collar Sensor)

-As there are only two cat feeders with collar sensors currently on the market, which I understand may not be for everyone, I decided to review the next most similar product: automatic cat feeders.
+As there are only three cat feeders with collar sensors currently on the market, which I understand may not be for everyone, I decided to review the next most similar product: automatic cat feeders.

 Here are my top products that you’ll also love.

 Unlike solely battery-powered feeders, this automatic cat feeder has a dual battery and charging port to supply power to the bowl.
-This means if batteries are running low, you can charge it up to keep it running while you run to buy some more.
+This means that if batteries are running low, you can charge it up to keep it running while you run to buy some more.

-- Timer controlled feeding
+- Timer-controlled feeding

 - Allows for accurate portion control for overweight cats